edbury/gremlin-camp/src/site/notes/spaces/mosh/support/TFG.md

 #### Refueling

 You refuel your ship while in port.
-Prices are as follows:
+Prices from the [[encounters/Shipbreakers Toolkit\|Shipbreakers Toolkit]] are as follows:

 | Type of Fuel | Cost/unit |
 | ------------ | --------- |